krismakesstuff/WeatherMusic/README.md

 This project is a work in progress.
 The gh-pages deployment is not loading the rnbo device.
 Need to fix configuration.
 Working great locally, otherwise.

 ## TODO:
-- map weather to audio parameters
+- map remaining weather data to audio parameters
+- finish synths
 - add geocoding to add search by name of location functioanlity [geocoding api](https://open-meteo.com/en/docs/geocoding-api)
 - Add auto-refresh (by minute? or hour? or day?)
 Open-Meteo has a limit of 10,000 calls per day.